Reassessing feature-based Android malware detection in a contemporary context: Introduction

 \section{Introduction}

 Smartphone usage has increased exponentially over recent years.
-According to Statista \cite{smartphoneStat}, in 2022, 7.33 billion people in the world used smartphones, with 72\% of them using an Android smartphone \cite{androidData}.
+According to Ericsson's mobility report \cite{ericsson2023}, there was a year-on-year increase of 6 per cent in the number of smartphones in the first quarter of 2024, with 71.67\% of them using an Android smartphone \cite{androidData}.
 It is common practice to augment smartphones with applications, which in Android can be downloaded from the official Google Play Store \cite{playstore} or third-party application stores.
 The availability and easy access to applications through third party stores, in particular, provides attackers with a means of distributing malware.
-According to the latest report published by the computer security company G Data, a new piece of Android malware appears on the internet every 12 seconds \cite{malwareStat}.
+According to the latest report published by the computer security company G Data, a new piece of Android malware appears on the Internet every 12 seconds \cite{malwareStat}.

-Several approaches have been proposed to secure mobile operating systems (OS), including the application sandbox approach used by Android \cite{Elenkov2015}.
+Various methods have been proposed to secure mobile operating systems (OS), including the application sandbox approach used by Android \cite{Elenkov2015}.
 In order to grant access to device services outside of the sandbox, Android uses a permissions system; however, this has its own shortcomings \cite{Almomani2020}.
 A number of security solutions, including malware detectors, vulnerability detection, user and developer reviews have been proposed \cite{Sufatrio2015}.
 Of these solutions, Android malware detection, or anti-malware, is one of the most widely used.
 Anti-malware can initially be used to stop an application from being released into application stores or later at the user level, preventing the user from installing the application.

-Traditional non-machine learning approaches to malware detection use signatures to detect malicious files.
-However, any slight variation to the file might cause the anti-malware to not detect the malware.
+Traditional approaches to malware detection use signatures to detect malicious files.
+However, any slight variation to the file might cause this approach to fail.
 In particular, this makes it difficult to detect zero-day attacks or existing malware variations.
-With the rapid growth of Android malware, there may be occasions when signature-based anti-malware will not be aware of thousands, and potentially more, existing malware.
-Machine learning (ML) can be used to solve this problem.
+With the rapid growth of Android malware, there may be occasions when signature-based anti-malware will not be able to detect thousands, and potentially more, existing malware.
+Machine learning (ML) based approaches, on the other hand, attempt to get around these problems by learning models of malware that generalise beyond single applications.
+These models can then be used to detect malware samples that were not seen during training.